Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Partition function

-which seems to count some additional vacuum degeneracy when compared to the $S^2$ case \cite{Benini:2012ui} and is reminiscent of similar features present found for the three-dimensional $\mathbb{\Sigma} \times S^1$ partition functions computed in \cite{Inglese:2023tyc}.
-In order to see the vacua counting more clearly, we find it helpful to go back a few steps and evaluate the contour integral directly from \eqref{eq:startingpoint} by setting $\tilde{t} =\theta = 0$ and obtain
+from which we can observe an increase in vacuum degeneracy relative to the unit round $S^2$ case of $n_1=n_2=1$ \cite{Benini:2012ui, GonzalezLezcano:2023cuh}, and is reminiscent of similar features found for the three-dimensional $\mathbb{\Sigma} \times S^1$ partition functions computed in \cite{Inglese:2023tyc}.}